Slow and inconsistent internet accessibility is a major problem in many rural areas.

 Traditional internet service providers, unless they’re regulated or funded by government, see little incentive in investing in the infrastructure to provide good internet to sparsely-populated areas.

-These slow internet speeds make it difficult for many of the advancements in ag tech to live up to their promised potential.
+These slow internet speeds make it difficult for many of the advancements in agricultural technology to live up to their promised potential.
 It’s hard to imagine implementing “big data” platforms when you can’t even watch a YouTube video here on RealAg.

 That’s why the SpaceX launch planned for Wednesday morning at Vandenberg Air Force Base in California could be significant for anyone who struggles with rural internet.
 (Update: SpaceX has delayed the launch to Thursday due to “strong upper level winds.”)